Acacia pataczekii: Ecology

-In its native range A. pataczekii grows in a cool temperate climate; however, at altitude is exposed to harsh cold winds, frost and snow.
+In its native range A. pataczekii grows in a cool temperate climate; however, at altitude it is exposed to harsh cold winds, frost and snow.
 It survives on a range of soils, aspects and slopes in areas that receive from 750 mm to 1500 mm of rain annually.
 On some sites soils are shallow and exposed to high levels of evaporation indicating drought tolerance and it has also been shown to have an efficient water transport system.
-It reproduces both sexually and vegetatively, freely suckering from rhizomes and the tree base following disturbance such as tree fall, animal digging and fire.
-Flowers are most likely pollinated by bees, but flies and spiders have been sighted that could also.
+It reproduces both sexually and vegetatively, freely suckering from rhizomes and the tree base following disturbance, such as tree fall, animal digging and fire.
+The flowers are most likely pollinated by bees, but flies and spiders have been sighted that could also.
 Successful fertilisation leading to fruit and seed formation is severely hindered due to insect predation and galling of flowers.
-Following fire or other gap forming disturbance seed from previous year's fruit or from within the soil seed bank readily germinate yet A. pataczekii is sensitive high fire frequency.
-Root rot caused by the fungus Phytophthora cinnamomi has a slight detrimental impact.
-As with other members of the Fabacaea family, A. pataczekii fixes atmospheric nitrogen with root nodules into the soil, making it available for other plants and local ecosystem.
+Following fire or other gap-forming disturbance seed from the previous year's fruit or from within the soil seed bank readily germinate, yet A. pataczekii is sensitive to high fire frequency.
+Root rot caused by the fungus Phytophthora cinnamomi has a slightly detrimental impact.
+As with other members of the Fabacaea family, A. pataczekii fixes atmospheric nitrogen with root nodules in the soil, making it available for other plants and the local ecosystem.
 Hybridisation has been reported with A. dealbata amongst wild stands and in cultivation.

 Conservation

 Acacia pataczekii is listed as "rare" under the Threatened Species Protection Act 1995 under Tasmanian legislation.
 It is an offense to destroy or collect wild material without a permit.
-Restrictions apply to the export of plant material however there is no regulation to import the seed in to Australia.
-Healthy populations exist on reserved land at Ben Lomond National Park, Gravelly Ridge Conservation Area and St Paul's Regional Reserve.
-Other populations occur on private land and timber production forest.
+Restrictions apply to the export of plant material; however, there is no regulation controlling the import of the seed into Australia.
+Healthy populations exist on reserved land in Ben Lomond National Park, Gravelly Ridge Conservation Area and St Paul's Regional Reserve.
+Other populations occur on private land and in timber production forests.
 Special precaution must be taken when timber is harvested and mineral prospectors may not pursue mining licenses due to potential damage and conservation requirements.
 Ex situ conservation measures include seed orchards and restoration plantings and stored seed.
-Increasing fire frequency, land clearing, insect attack and Phytophthora cinnamomi appear to be the greatest threats which would be lessened with an increase in areas reserved.
+Increasing fire frequency, land clearing, insect attack and Phytophthora cinnamomi appear to be the greatest threats, which would be lessened with an increase in areas reserved.
 Acacia pataczekii is not known to be an invasive species outside of its native range.